1. Output information

 There are two distinct procedures for the registration of marriages in England and Wales depending on whether it is a religious marriage taking place according to the rites and ceremonies of the Church of England or the Church in Wales or it is another religious or civil marriage (which must be preceded by civil preliminaries, that is, a civil registration).

-It is estimated that each year, around 4% of religious marriage returns remain outstanding one year after the end of the reference period (this is based on marriage records received at ONS); this directly affects the timing of statistical outputs.
-This may be because of several factors such as the closure of a building or change of incumbent.
+It is estimated that each year, around 4% of religious marriage returns on the older paper system remained outstanding one year after the end of the reference period (this is based on marriage records received at the Office for National Statistics (ONS); this directly affected the timing of statistical outputs.
+The delays may be because of several factors such as the closure of a building or change of incumbent.
+The new electronic system should result in improvements in the timeliness of recording marriages in the future.
+We will continue to monitor outstanding marriage returns.

 Validation and quality assurance checks are conducted monthly on new marriage registrations received from GRO via RON.
 Once marriage data are considered to be suitably complete for the data year, an annual extract is taken.
 Further quality assurance is conducted on this dataset and any anomalies queried with GRO.
 Counts between years are compared and any large changes are investigated.
 Once all queries have been resolved and any necessary amendments made, the dataset is used to create the datasets for publication.